 KGB interrogates

-I got back to my room before my father and family arrived.
-I was somewhat unnerved, but composed myself.
-We visited all the possible grave sites of the family.
-This was part of visiting the past, giving it meaning, and making that far-away land real after all.
-Even after so many years of being in foreign lands and finally making a home in America, I still felt a strong attachment to Estonia.
+We visited all the family graves we possibly could.
+This was part of revisiting the past, giving it meaning, and making that faraway land real after all.
+Even after so many years in foreign lands, and after finally making a home in America, I still felt a strong attachment to Estonia.

 Leaving occupied Estonia

-The day to depart arrived sadly and too soon.
-Getting to meet my father and all the family members and friends was a dream come true even if this dream was in a dark place where fear prevailed and nightmares occurred.
-Everyone was sad and crying on that last day, but I had brought them a few days of relief, happiness, and smiles.
-I was relieved to go home though.
+The day of my departure came sadly and all too soon.
+To meet my father, along with all the family members and friends, was a dream come true, even if that dream unfolded in a dark place where fear prevailed and nightmares intruded.

-Maie with her dad in Tallinn in 1968As we gathered on this side of the gates and fences to say our goodbyes, I was given a bouquet of flowers.
-I took out a red rose and pinned it on my father’s lapel.
-I knew I had to turn my back soon, walk through the gate and possibly never see them again.
-Oh, so painful.
-There were many secrets that could not or did not have time to come out and they will stay locked behind the “Iron Curtain” forever.
+I knew that soon I would have to turn my back, walk through the gate, and possibly never see them again.
+Oh, it was so painful.
+There were many secrets that could not, or did not have time to, come out, and they will remain locked behind the “Iron Curtain” for ever.

-After some persuasion by my godfather, they allowed my father to walk with me to the ship.
-We walked in silence as we listened to the Oral Roberts Choir sing “Nearer My God To Thee” from the ship.
-They were in Tallinn for a concert, but were not allowed to sing religious songs.
-Now as they were departing, they sang as many as they could.
+After some persuasion from my godfather, they allowed my father to walk with me to the ship.
+We walked in silence as we listened to the Oral Roberts Choir singing “Nearer My God to Thee” from on board.
+They were in Tallinn for a concert, but had not been allowed to sing religious songs.
+Now, as they were departing, they sang as many as they could.

 Last walk together

-Gone!
+Gone.
 It was all gone.
-It was with regret and sorrow that I was leaving my loved ones.
-How I cried for my father and how he must have cried for me.
-During the 3½-hour ride back to Helsinki, I reflected back to where I had been and what I had seen.
+I was leaving my loved ones with deep regret and sorrow.
+How I cried for my father – and how he must have cried for me.
+During the three-and-a-half-hour journey back to Helsinki, I reflected on where I had been and all that I had seen.

 The happiness was understandable.
-It was the depression, sadness, and feeling of doom of the Estonian people that will be etched in my heart.
-It was the importation and forced mingling of foreigners, the lack of food and clothing, the devastating ruins from the war, the disrepair, the fear in people, and so much more that changed a once beautiful country to a country with wounds and scars and a people in pain and in a state of hopelessness.
+It was the depression, the sadness, and the sense of doom among the Estonian people that would remain etched in my heart.
+It was the importation and forced mingling of foreigners, the lack of food and clothing, the devastation left by the war, the disrepair, the fear in people, and so much more that had transformed a once beautiful country into a land marked by wounds and scars, and a people living in pain and hopelessness.

-Unless you have lived there or visited during these hard times, you could not begin to understand.
-You read or hear their stories, but you cannot fully comprehend until you have been there and seen and heard what I have.
-The mental and physical struggles of suppressed people cannot be put into words, it is a feeling that stays with you once you have seen it and felt it…
+Unless you lived there or visited during those hard times, you could not begin to understand.
+You may read or hear their stories, but you cannot fully comprehend them until you have been there and seen and heard what I did.

 Thank you for your story .